medvir/shiny-server/README.md

 # shiny-server

-You can put your shiny apps in this repository.
-It can be synchronized with `/srv/shiny-server/` on the ScienceCloud shiny server.
+Shiny apps can be put into this repository and synchronized with `/srv/shiny-server/` on our ScienceCloud shiny server.
+Other subfolder than `IMV` can also be created.

+Please have a look at the issues.